 No matter what your musical interest, it will be valued at New College!
 The Music Room includes a grand and an upright piano, electric piano, drum kit, microphones and leads for amplification.
 The room provides a space for musicians to practice their instruments or rehearse as a group.
 The seven foot grand piano in the Main Common Room is kept locked but can be booked and used.

 The Pollard Room, named in honour of Rev Noel Pollard who was New College’s first Master, has just recently been transformed into a small gym.
+It is well equipped for many different kinds of exercise:

 Reception & Security